Interpol: Diplomacy

-In 2016, Taiwan criticised Interpol for turning down their application to join the General Assembly as an observer.
+In 2016, Taiwan criticized Interpol for turning down its application to join the General Assembly as an observer.
 The United States supported Taiwan's participation, and the US Congress passed legislation directing the Secretary of State to develop a strategy to obtain observer status for Taiwan.

 The election of Meng Hongwei, a Chinese national, as president and Alexander Prokopchuk, a Russian, as vice president of Interpol for Europe drew criticism in anglophone media and raised fears of Interpol accepting politically motivated requests from China and Russia.

 Business

-In 2013, Interpol was criticised over its multimillion-dollar deals with such private sector bodies as FIFA, Philip Morris, and the pharmaceutical industry.
+In 2013, Interpol was criticized over its multimillion-dollar deals with such private sector bodies as FIFA, Philip Morris, and the pharmaceutical industry.
 The criticism was mainly about the lack of transparency and potential conflicts of interest, such as Codentify.
 After the 2015 FIFA scandal, the organization has severed ties with all the private-sector bodies that evoked such criticism, and has adopted a new and transparent financing framework.